 Programs will not be allowed to carry over or extend prior awards into the next fiscal year unless approved by the VSS Administrator or the CVAD Director and allowed by the funding requirements.
 Extensions are determined on a case by case basis with good cause as determined by the VSS Administrator and/or CVAD Director.

 Any unspent funds in a contract at the end of the contract period 30 will revert to the VSS Program unless otherwise approved by the VSS Administrator or the CVAD Director and allowed by the funding requirements, rules, or law.
 Reversionary funds are awarded out in future funding cycles.

-Signed Contracts are routinely due on or before August 31st of every year.
+Signed Contracts are due on or before the date outlined by CVAD.
 VSS cannot process Program claims for reimbursement until the Program has submitted their signed contract and it has been approved by the VSS Administrator and/or CVAD Director.
-A signature by the VSS Administrator or CVAD Director constitutes approval.
+A signature by the VSS Administrator, Finance Director or CVAD Director constitutes approval.

 Crime Victim Assistance Division

 Lucas Staff Office Building, Ground Floor

 Des Moines, Iowa 50319

 A final copy of the executed contract will be sent to the agency and stored in IowaGrants.gov.

 Termination of a Contract

 Contracts may be terminated for the following reasons: